-- Accept the complexity of maintaining boundaries. - Admit when you have experienced a boundary dilemma. - Disrupt, interrupt, and deescalate when you observe a potential boundary violation. - Discuss boundary dilemmas with colleagues and supervisors.
+- Accept the complexity of maintaining boundaries. - Admit when you have experienced a boundary dilemma. - Disrupt, interrupt, and deescalate when you observe a potential boundary violation. - Wrestle with boundary dilemmas and discuss them will colleagues and supervisors.

 "Whom do we serve?"